k3s-io/docs/docs/security/self-assessment.md

 ---

-## 1.1 Master Node Configuration Files
+## 1.1 Control Plane Node Configuration Files
 ### 1.1.1 Ensure that the API server pod specification file permissions are set to 644 or more restrictive (Automated)